 Providing your employees with ongoing training is also a great way to improve:

 - quality or output

 - customer satisfaction

 - employee job satisfaction.

-Employees have to be paid the right pay rate for all time worked.
-This includes any mandatory training and team meetings whether undertaken at your place of work, off-site or online.
+Employees must be paid the right pay rate for all time worked.
+This includes any mandatory training and team meetings at your place of work, off site or online.

-And if you're planning to sell your business to a family or staff member, training your successor is a great way to make sure they have all the necessary skills to run the business successfully.
+Or, if you're planning on selling your business to a family member or staff member, training them to take over will ensure they have all the necessary skills to run the business successfully.